A Combinatorial Study on Quiver Varieties: Relations to instanton counting

 \subsubsection{Results of Maeda et al.}

-Recall that $T$-fixed points on $\M_r (n)$ are parametrized by $\mathcal{P}_r (n)$ and an equivariant integral (in the sense of $K$-theory) over $\M_r (n)$ can be expressed as a sum over $\mathcal{P}_r (n)$ by localization theorem, as we discussed in \S \ref{sec:integral}.
-The authors of \textit{loc.cite.} found the following identity:
+Recall that $T$-f\/ixed points on $\M_r (n)$ are parametrized by $\mathcal{P}_r (n)$ and an equivariant integral (in the sense of $K$-theory) over $\M_r (n)$ can be expressed as a sum over $\mathcal{P}_r (n)$ by localization theorem, as we discussed in Section~\ref{sec:integral}.
+The authors of loc.\ cit.\ found the following identity:

-where the LHS of (\ref{eq:nakatsu}) is the partition function for $r=1$ under the condition\footnote{Under this condition, Nekrasov's partition function can be expressed in terms of special values of Schur functions. } and summands in the RHS of (\ref{eq:nakatsu}) are the partition function for $r=N(\geq 2)$ under the condition (\ref{eq:schur}) and specialization $\vec{a} = \vec{\tilde{k}}$, where $\vec{\tilde{k}} =(\tilde{k}_{1}, \ldots , \tilde{k}_{N})$ is given by
+where the LHS of (\ref{eq:nakatsu}) is the partition function for $r=1$ under the condition\footnote{Under this condition, Nekrasov's partition function can be expressed in terms of special values of Schur functions.}